uArm-Developer/UArmForROS/README.md

 - Control -- control.launch: This function will allow you control the end-effector movement in 3 DOF along x,y,z axis.

 ### 4.2 Launch and Run
--**Step 1**: Connect uarm in ROS enviroment
+-**Step 1**: Connect uArm in ROS enviroment
 ```
 roscore    // set up ROS enviroment in one terminal
 ```
-In the second terminal, connect uarm and set the listen mode as shown above
+In the second terminal, connect uArm and set the listen mode as shown above
 ```
-rosrun uarm uarm_core.py connect  // connect uarm
+rosrun uarm uarm_core.py connect  // connect uArm
 e                                 // transfer to listen mode
 ```
 -**Step 2**: Luanch